script-fu/script-fu.github.io/_posts/2023-04-14-SimpleScale.md

 # * Tested in Gimp 2.99.14 *

-A quartet of plugins that perform halving or quartering, either on the image or copying the result to a new image.
-If it's on the image then it is also renamed for safety, avoiding accidental loss of the original scale.
+Two plugins that perform a scale, either on the image with all it's layers, or copying all visible to a new image and scaling that.
+If it's on the image then it's a scale operation that preserves all the positional relationships of the layers and avoids any pixel movement artifacts.
+Preserve Scale is a significantly slower scale than the current Gimp default.

 The plug-ins should appear in the Image menu.